o19s/hello-ltr/README.md

 at the root dir and go to town!
 This will run jupyter and all search engines in Docker containers

-## Developing your own LTR notebooks
+## You want to build your own LTR notebooks

 Follow these steps if you want to do more serious work with the notebooks.
 For example, if you want to build a demo with your work's data or something you want to preserve later.